-Torun was settled in the VIIIth century and was relocated and expanded by Teutonic Knights who started to christianize some regions of Poland and made Torun their headquarters before they moved to Malbork.
+Torun was settled in the VIIIth century and was relocated and expanded by Teutonic Knights who started to Christianize some regions of Poland and made Torun their headquarters before they moved to Malbork.

-Although Torun had no direct access to the Baltic Sea, its location at the Vistula River bank allowed the city to become a member of Hansa and thus filled its treasury with gold and money – Torun was one of the richest cities in Poland in medieval ages.
+Although Torun had no direct access to the Baltic Sea, its location at the Vistula River bank allowed the city to become a member of Hansa and thus filled its treasury with gold and money – Torun was one of the richest cities in Poland in the medieval ages.

 During the Second World War, there were almost no fights inside the city, which saved the Old Town from destruction.

 Below you’ll find a list of top things to do in Torun, but if you decide to come here, consider also making a day trip to Bydgoszcz.

 Famous Polish astronomer, Nicolaus Copernicus was born in one of the two buildings that belonged to his family.
 Now, both host a very modern museum dedicated to his legacy, and also present how people lived here in the medieval ages.
 The entrance fee is 15 PLN (free entrance on Wednesday) and 15 PLN more if you wish to watch a 4D film (an earlier arrangement might be needed for the English version).
 In the museum, audio guides in English and German are available.

 Things to do in Torun – walk around the Old Town